signalogic/SigSRF_SDK/mediaTest_readme.md

 For core functionality, mediaMin utilizes SigSRF libraries, including [pktlib](#user-content-pktlib) (packet handling and high-capacity media/packet worker threads), voplib (voice-over-packet interface), [streamlib](#user-content-streamlib) (streaming media signal processing), and others.
 Pktlib includes jitter buffer, DTX, SID and media packet re-ordering and repair, packet formatting, and interface to voplib for media decoding and encoding.  mediaMin also makes use of APIs exported by <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/libs/diaglib" target="_blank">diaglib</a> (diagnostics and stats, including [event logging](#user-content-eventlog) and [packet logging](#user-content-packetlog)) and <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/libs/derlib" target="_blank">derlib</a> (encapsulated stream decoding).

 To provide a simple, ready-to-use interface, mediaMin provides additional functionality. mediaMin command line options instruct pktlib to operate in "analytics mode" (when packet timestamps are missing or problematic), "telecom mode", or a hybrid mode.
 Typical application examples include SBC transcoding in telecom mode and lawful interception in analytics mode.
 Signal processing may be applied to [stream groups](#user-content-streamgroupusage), which can be formed on the basis of input stream grouping or arbitrarily as needed.
-Stream group signal processing includes stream merging, interstream alignment, audio quality enhancement, stream deduplication, speech recognition, and real-time encoded RTP packet output.
+Stream group signal processing includes RTP stream merging, interstream alignment, audio quality enhancement, stream deduplication, speech recognition, and real-time encoded RTP packet output.

 In addition to providing a ready-to-use application, <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin source code</a> demonstrates use of pktlib APIs <sup>[2]</sup> for session creation, packet handling and parsing, packet formatting, jitter buffer, ptime handling (transrating). <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c" target="_blank">Packet/media thread source</a> code used by pktlib is also available to show use of voplib and streamlib APIs <sup>[2]</sup>.